 The latest AC units are high-efficient and incorporated with two-stage compressors and sound-dampening technology to keep noise levels to the barest minimum (less than 55dB).

 So if your air conditioner starts running louder or starts making an unusual noise during normal operation, don’t ignore it.
+Take immediate action to consult an expert AC repair service as soon as possible, it can even be an extensive list of things going on in there:

 Unusual noises from your AC units are a sign that something is wrong with your AC and that it may need a quick repair or upgrade